The Nighthawk Star

-The Nighthawk Star (よだかの星, Yodaka no Hoshi) is a popular Japanese children’s short story by Kenji Miyazawa, thought to have been written around 1921.
+The Nighthawk Star (よだかの星, Yodaka no Hoshi) is a popular Japanese children's short story by Kenji Miyazawa, thought to have been written around 1921.
 It was a part of the Complete Works of Kenji Miyazawa, Vol. 5 (「宮沢賢治全集」 第５巻) published by Chikuma Bunko (ちくま文庫), which was later updated to be a part of the Newly Collected Complete Works of Miyazawa Kenji, Vol. 8 (「新修宮沢賢治全集」第八巻) published by Chikuma Shobo (筑摩書房).

-The short story has also been translated into English in different collections of Miyazawa’s short stories such as: Once and Forever, the Tales of Kenji Miyazawa, published by Kodansha International in 1998; and Miyazawa Kenji's Ten Japanese Stories for Children, published by Northern Book Centre in 2005.
+The short story has also been translated into English in different collections of Miyazawa's short stories such as: Once and Forever, the Tales of Kenji Miyazawa, translated by John Bester, published by Kodansha International in 1998; and Miyazawa Kenji's Ten Japanese Stories for Children, published by Northern Book Centre in 2005.

 Plot summary

 The Nighthawk, which is a nightjar, is bullied and teased by the other birds for his appearance.
-He is described as an “ugly bird” with an evenly dotted face and legs so weak he can barely walk.
-Even a lark who is not that beautiful thinks himself to be more superior to the Nighthawk.
-However, when it comes to the real Hawk, none of the other birds dare to insult him.
+He is described as an "ugly bird" with an evenly dotted face and legs so weak he can barely walk.
+Even a lark who is not that beautiful thinks himself to be more superior to the Nighthawk, but when it comes to the real Hawk, none of the other birds dare to insult him.

-The Hawk knows and dislikes the fact Nighthawk has “hawk” in his name.
-He always threatens him and one night he confronts Nighthawk at his home demanding that he change his name.
-Hawk even recommends changing it to “ICHIZO” which he thinks is not that bad.
-However Nighthawk does not wish to because it is a name given to him by God.
+The Hawk knows and dislikes the fact that Nighthawk has "hawk" in his name.
+He always threatens him and one night he confronts Nighthawk at his home demanding him to change own name.
+Hawk even recommends changing it to "ICHIZO" which he thinks is not that bad, but Nighthawk does not wish to because it is a name given to him by God.
 It is the one thing he values the most: his identity.
-Hawk leaves and states that if he does not place a tag around his neck with “ICHIZO” and inform all the birds of his new name he will kill him.
+Hawk leaves and states that if he does not place a tag around his neck with "ICHIZO" and inform all the birds of his new name he will kill him.

-Nighthawk sadly contemplates why all the birds dislike him so much – all just because of his appearance.
-He flies out to the clouds where some insects fly into his mouth awkwardly and realizes that he too, is killing them just as the hawk plans to kill him.
+Nighthawk contemplates why all the birds dislike him so much because of his appearance.
+He flies out to the clouds where some insects fly into his mouth awkwardly and realizes that he too is killing them just as the hawk plans to kill him.
 He thinks he should starve, stop killing insects and decides to fly far away.
 He bids farewell to his younger brother, the Kingfisher and asks him to convey his best wishes to their sister the Hummingbird.
 Nighthawk returns to his home crying.